robogo83/hangman/README.md

 ## How to Play the Game
 The user has 5 live to guess the word.
 The user is prompted to enter a single character.
 The user keeps guessing until all letters are correctly guessed or the user runs out of the lives.
+The user has to run the milestone_5.py file in order to play the game.
+The word_list can be updated or enhanced for more options.
+Alternatively, future work could call the API to call a random word in order to improve the UX.

 ## File structure
+In the hangman folder there are 4 folders created by me and following the bootcamp instructions.
+Some functionalities of the code have been improved by me for better UX.

 ## Licence information
+This game is a project for a python skills bootcamp and therefore it is free to use.